 Overtime upon termination: time off in lieu or pay in lieu?

-So if you are dismissed with an overtime balance (with notice) or resign, the overtime does not expire for the time being.
-Rather, the employer is obliged to compensate the overtime either with time off (time off in lieu) or with money.
-The normal case is payment, while time off in lieu is only permissible if this is contractually regulated.
-If it has been contractually agreed that compensation can be provided either by time off or by payment, the employer has a fundamental right of choice.
+If your employer dismisses you with an overtime balance or you resign, the overtime does not expire.
+Rather, the employer must compensate for the overtime either with time off (time off in lieu) or with money.
+Payment is the normal case, while the employer may only grant time off in lieu if the contract regulates this.
+If the contract stipulates that the employer can provide compensation either by time off or by payment, the employer has a fundamental right of choice.

 When is overtime exceptionally not remunerated?

-In addition, employees must be able to prove that overtime has actually been worked.
-The employee therefore needs comprehensive documentation – especially if the employer, as is so often the case, has not set up a system for recording working hours.
+In addition, employees must be able to prove that there really way “overtime”.
+The employee, therefore needs comprehensive documentation – especially if the employer, as is so often the case, has not set up a system for recording working hours.
 Particularly when working from home, many employees work beyond the contractually owed working hours and therefore have to create their own documentation.

-In addition, the employee must be able to prove that the overtime was ordered by the employer (or that the employer was aware of it).
+Last, but not least, the employee must be able to prove that the employer actually gave orders to do overtime (or at least, that the employer was aware of it).
 So be sure to print out any relevant emails!

 How much overtime pay after termination?

 The amount of overtime pay after termination depends on the contractual agreements.
-If nothing has been agreed, the normal hourly wage applies.
+If there are no agreements, the normal hourly wage applies.
 However, sometimes there are regulations that provide for a surcharge (e.g. a surcharge of 15-25%).

 To calculate your overtime pay, you must first determine your gross hourly wage.
 To do this, you need to multiply your weekly hours by 52 weeks (to get to the year) and divide by 12 (to break it down to the month).
 After that, you need to divide your gross monthly salary by this result.
 This gives you your gross hourly wage, which you then only need to multiply by the overtime you have worked.